-The following priority order will be used to decide which children should occupy any vacant places, after the admission of pupils where the school is named in their Statement of Special Educational Need or Education.
-Health and Care Plan:
+The following priority order will be used to decide which children should occupy any vacant places, after the admission of pupils where the school is named in their Statement of Special Educational Need or Education, Health and Care Plan:

-- 1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order. - 2.
-Children who live in the designated area of the preferred school or whose parents can provide evidence at the time of making the application that they will be living in the designated area of the preferred school by the date from which admission is required.
+1. Children in care and children who were previously in care but immediately after being in care became subject to an Adoption, Child Arrangement, or Special Guardianship Order including those who appear (to the admission authority) to have been in state care outside England and ceased to be in care as a result of being adopted. (subject to Parliamentary approval of the Schools Admission Code 2021)

+2. Children who live in the designated area of the preferred school or whose parents can provide evidence at the time of making the application that they will be living in the designated area of the preferred school by the date from which admission is required.

-If there are more designated area children wanting places at a school than there are places available, criteria 3 to 6 below will be used to decide which of these children should have priority for admission.
-If there are still places available after all the designated area children have been allocated places, criteria 3 to 6 will be used to decide which of the remaining children should have priority for any spare places.
+If there are more designated area children wanting places at a school than there are places available, criteria 3 to 5 below will be used to decide which of these children should have priority for admission.
+If there are still places available after all the designated area children have been allocated places, criteria 3 to 5 will be used to decide which of the remaining children should have priority for any spare places.

-- 3. Children with an unequivocal professional recommendation from, for example, a doctor, school medical officer or educational psychologist, that non-placement at the preferred school would not be in the best interest of the child and that placement at the preferred school is essential.
-Such recommendations must be made in writing to the Cornwall Council School Admissions Team and must give full supporting reasons. - 4.
-Children with siblings who will still be attending the preferred school at the time of their admission. - 6.
-All other children according to the distance of their home to the school.
+3. Children with an unequivocal professional recommendation from, for example, a doctor, school medical officer or educational psychologist, that non-placement at the preferred school would not be in the best interest of the child and that placement at the preferred school is essential.
+Such recommendations must be made in writing to the Cornwall Council School Admissions Team and must give full supporting reasons.

+4. Children with siblings who will still be attending the preferred school at the time of their admission.

+5. All other children according to the distance of their home to the school.
 Children who live closest to the school will be given priority.

-Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Council's nominated Geographical Information System (currently DataMap).
-Measurements will be between your home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).
+Home to school distances used for tie-breaking will be measured by a straight-line measurement as determined by Capita One and supported by Cornwall Council's nominated Geographical Information System Measurements will be between your home address (the centre of the main building of the property) and the main gate of the school (as determined by Cornwall Council).

-Distances used to determine nearest school with room (i.e. where it is not possible to offer a place at a preferred school) and for establishing transport entitlements will be measured by the nearest available route as determined by Cornwall Council's nominated Geographic Information System software (currently DataMap).
+Distances used to determine nearest school with room (i.e. where it is not possible to offer a place at a preferred school) and for establishing transport entitlements will be measured by the nearest available route as determined by Cornwall Council's nominated Geographic Information System software.